20i

 When it comes to surfing the net, one person’s power usage may seem tiny.
 But it all adds up, especially when 63% of the world use the internet.

-Most people don’t consider the massive infrastructure behind the networks that serve the modern web.
 Vast arrays of servers need to be powered and cooled so we’re able to watch kitten gifs or upload pictures of our dinner…

 • The internet is responsible for around 3.7% of global greenhouse gas emissions